KelvinNjihia/mobility-web-app/README.md

 ## Locally

 To run the project locally:
-first - navigate to root folder, pen terminal and run `npm install`.
+first - navigate to root folder, open terminal and run `npm install`.
 Secondly - run `ng serve`

 Yay! thats all 🚀!